kurator-org/kurator-ffdq/README.md

 Certain Java classes dedicated to fundamental concepts in the Fitness For Use framework have Java comments that credit a paper by Veiga et al available at: http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0178731

+FFDQ is a sort of acronym for XXXX

 An example is: https://github.com/kurator-org/kurator-ffdq/blob/master/src/main/java/org/datakurator/data/ffdq/model/report/DataResource.java